 “No. No. It’s alright.
 We all have a life.”

 “Thanks for understanding.”

 “Ahem.”
-Jack coughed trying to break their little world.
-Alex glanced up towards him.
+Jack coughed, trying to break their little world.
+Alex glanced up at him.
 “And you guys are?”
-He looked towards Jack, and Will with interest.
-Everyone was silent from the unexpected encounter, especially Kiyro who would of never expected to meet him here of all places.
+He looked toward Jack and Will with interest.
+Everyone was silent from the unexpected encounter, especially Kiyro, who would have never expected to meet him here.

-Kiyro noticed that Alex still had that glamor that he sees often in game, but it seemed his character in real life was slightly different.
-It was more cool and polite, in which case it threw him off guard.
+Kiyro noticed that Alex still had that glamor that he often sees in-game, but it seemed his character in real life was slightly different.
+It was calmer and polite, which threw him off guard.
 He stepped up towards him and replied, “This is Jack, Isabel, and Will.
-They gathered here because of the call that I have sent out.
+They gathered here because of the call that I had sent out.
 Are you here for the same reason as well?”

 Alex slowly shook his head as he took in each person’s demeanor.
-He smiled a gentleman smile.
+Finally, he smiled a gentlemanly smile.
 “As you heard from Kiyro here, I’m Alex.
-I go by the name of Zeraph in game.”
+I go by the name of Zeraph in-game.”

 Each one gave their greetings and shook his hands.
-Alex confidently took their hands and grasped it strongly without waver.
+Alex confidently took their hands and grasped them firmly without wavering.

 “How do you guys know each other?
 Friends?”
 Jack asked curiously while shaking his hand.

 “You could say something like that.
-We been hanging out together quite frequently in the game.
-Just like you guys I’m meeting you all for the first time.”
+We have been hanging out together quite frequently in the game.
+Like you guys, I’m meeting you all for the first time.”